henryngann/henryngann/README.md

 Got an idea or want to hoop in Toronto?
 DM me or shoot an email.
 <strong>Open to collabs, mentorship chats, and cool web experiments.</strong>
-Oh also, I'm looking for a Pokemon Card.
-Message me if you have a TAG 10 Magikarp from Paldea Evolved. :) Cheers!